 The Outer Bailey

 Most of the public buildings were situated here, including the kitchens, bakehouse, brewhouse, and stables., as well as secondary lodging.
-You can see remains of 2 great halls, and a third - the original Norman hall - is hidden beneath the ground surface.
-In the 15th century a new rectangular hall was built, but this was orn down in the 16th century when Prudhoe ceased to be so important to the Percy lords, and was replaced by a smaller hall.
+You can see remains of two great halls, and a third - the original Norman hall - is hidden beneath the ground surface.
+In the 15th century, a new rectangular hall was built, but this was torn down in the 16th century when Prudhoe ceased to be so important to the Percy lords, and was replaced by a smaller hall.
 You can see the foundation walls of this smaller building within the outline of the earlier Percy hall.

 There is a trail around the outside of the motte which gives you a very good look at the quite amazingly well-preserved outer walls of the castle, and you can enjoy the later terraced garden reached from the gatehouse walk.
 One unexpected pleasure is a prehistoric cup and ring marked stone on display in the outer bailey.
 This was found reused in the foundation of a medieval outbuilding.